Zetrix-Chain/zetrix-connect-wallet-sdk/README.md

-With Zetrix-connect-wallet-sdk, the various capabilities of the Zetrix App can also be accessed and used in the webview environment.
+With zetrix-connect-wallet-sdk, the various capabilities of the Zetrix App can also be accessed and used in the webview environment.

 > The syntax shown below is Javascript ES6, which needs to be translated to run in a webview